microsoft/nni/docs/en_US/Tutorial/WebUI.rst

-* You can review and download the experiment results(experiment config, trial message and intermeidate metric) when you click the button named `Experiment summary`.
+* You can review and download the experiment results(experiment config, trial message and intermeidate metric) when you click the button named ``Experiment summary``.

 .. image:: ../../img/webui-img/summary.png
    :target: ../../img/webui-img/summary.png
    :alt:

-* You can see nni-manager/dispatcher log files from the "Download" button.

 * You can change some experiment configurations such as maxExecDuration, maxTrialNum and trial concurrency on here.